 What factors can determine the success of an omnichannel strategy?

 Many companies find it difficult to develop and integrate the right skills, people, and teams.
 We must look for a tool that makes it possible to merge, evaluate and group customer data obtained through various channels.
+EVOLUTION, our software for contact center offers a fully omnichannel service.

 Different product ranges require different channel and customer strategies.
 Companies should be able to determine customer channel preferences in their own product and service segment and be able to forecast the development of their customers’ channel preferences.
 On the other hand, a comparison with the competition is also relevant.